mjcb-public/mjcb.ca/content/blog/00073-new-website-domain.md

 I also made a few other changes, and that is with the GitHub repository that I was using for hosting the website repo, as well as the analytics tool.
 I have migrated to a different [GitHub profile](https://github.com/mjcb-public/) for my public repositories, as I was never comfortable with mixing private and public repos.
 I also got rid of Google Analytics and moved to a different provider ([Simple Analytics](https://www.simpleanalytics.com/)).

+My [contact information](/about/#contact) has also been updated as a result of the domain name change.

 Hopefully this change is completely transparent and doesn't cause any issues.
 I have been keeping an eye on the traffic for the last few days and I can't see any issues so far.

 ## Links ##